MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/prepare-environment-for-dpm.md

 >Applies To: System Center 2016 - Data Protection Manager

-Keep these requirements and considerations in mind when you deploy System Center 2016 Data Protection Manager (DPM).
+Keep these requirements and considerations in mind when you deploy System Center - Data Protection Manager (DPM).
-If you’re evaluating your environment, see [System Requirements for System Center 2016](../orchestrator/system-requirements.md).

 ## First things first